59 Pages Posted: 5 Aug 2020 Last revised: 6 Aug 2021

 An extensive literature studies interactions of stock market anomalies using double-sorted portfolios.
 But given hundreds of known candidate anomalies, examining selected interactions is subject to a data mining critique.
 In this paper, we conduct a comprehensive analysis of all possible double-sorted portfolios constructed from 102 underlying anomalies.
 We find hundreds of statistically significant anomaly interactions, even after accounting for multiple hypothesis testing.
-An out-of-sample trading strategy based on double-sorted portfolios performs on par with state-of-the-art machine learning strategies, suggesting that simple combinations of characteristics can capture a similar amount of variation in expected returns.
+An out-of-sample trading strategy that invests in the top backward-looking double-sort strategy generates equal-weighted (value-weighted) monthly average returns of 4% (2.7%) at an annualized Sharpe ratio of 2 (1.38), on par with state-of-the-art anomaly-based machine learning strategies.

-Keywords: Stock Market Anomalies, Multiple Testing, Double-Sorted Portfolios, Cross-Section of Returns, Machine Learning
+Keywords: Stock Market Anomalies, Multiple Testing, Double-Sorted Portfolios, Cross-Section of Returns